Automotive Glass

 Parking brakes can be inadequate in holding a vehicle from rolling backwards down a hill.
 We’ve had clients that thought they’d fully set their parking brake, only to find their car had rolled down the hill later.
 Many parking brake systems have self-adjusters that operate while the car is being backed up.
 Consequently, this design can prevent the parking brake from holding the car from rolling backwards after the brake has been set.

 Try and avoid pulling over concrete parking stops whenever possible.
 Especially those where the anchoring steel rebar hasn’t been driven down flush with the stop’s top.
-We’ve had customers show up with their bumper covers completely torn off after backing away from a concrete stop that had its rebar sticking up.
+We’ve had customers show up with their air conditioner completely torn off after backing away from a concrete stop that had its rebar sticking up, during that time contact the paradise valley ac experts for quick services and apply claim later.
 Try and stop at a point before your car’s bumper travels over the concrete stop.

 Keep an eye on your tire pressure.
 Low tire pressure is probably the number one cause of early tire wear.
 The recommended factory tire pressures are usually listed on a label located on one of the door openings.